 Well, if your mama was my mama and had a thing for dry banana bread.

-On the rare occasion when a bunch of bananas make it to the “ripe” stage in my house, my favorite thing to make with them is banana bread.
+On the rare occasion when a bunch of bananas made it to the "ripe" stage in our house, my mom's favorite thing to make with them was banana bread.

 - 1 teaspoon baking soda